Lynnesbian/OCRbot/README.md

 You can use something like systemd or SysVinit to manage running `reply.py` for you.

+## Caveats
+OCRbot is *not* designed to replace captions, merely to supplement them.
+It will fail (at least partially) for:
+- Anything using handwriting
+- Anything that's not in English (although I'm planning on fixing this)
+- Text that is skewed, rotated, stretched, or otherwise distorted
+- Handwriting
+- Heavily compressed images
+- Text with layouts more complex than this page
+- WordArt
+- Unusual fonts
+- Videos and GIFs
+- Very large or very small text

+So in short, please caption your images.
+Don't rely on OCRbot.

 ## Donating
 Donations can be provided via [LiberaPay](https://liberapay.com/lynnesbian) (recurring), [PayPal](https://paypal.me/lynnesbian) (singular), or [Ko-fi](https://ko-fi.com/lynnesbian) (singular).
 Don't feel obligated to donate!